 2. Selection of Test Method

-Determine the suitable pressure testing method based on the system or component’s characteristics, choosing between hydrostatic testing or pneumatic testing, taking into account the nature of the fluid or gas to be handled.
+Choose the suitable pressure testing method based on the system or component’s characteristics, select either hydrostatic or pneumatic testing, and consider the nature of the fluid or gas to be handled.

 3. Establishment of Test Boundaries

-Clearly define the boundaries of the system or component to be tested, including entry and exit points, connections, valves, and any isolated sections requiring separate testing.
+Define the boundaries of the system or component you will test, including entry and exit points, connections, valves, and any isolated sections that require separate testing.

 4. Verification of System Readiness